By: Nathan D.

 To write a literature review, you are going to get involved in exhaustive research.
 If you stick with a wider topic, it will be difficult for you to go through different books and articles.
 With a more focused topic, you can easily gather relevant information.

-There are thousands of different articles, journals and other sources available on each topic – you can’t expect to go through each one of them.
-To filter out the sources that are most relevant and useful to your research question, go through their abstract and decide if you want to use it.
+There are thousands of different articles, journals, and other sources available on each topic – you can’t expect to go through each one of them.
+To filter out the sources that are most relevant and useful to your research question, go through their abstracts and decide if you want to use it.
 Ask yourself the following questions when choosing a source: